-(Name of Person(s) Filing Proxy Statement, if other than the Registrant) Payment of Filing Fee (Check the appropriate box):

-- \square No fee required. - \Box Fee computed on table below per Exchange Act Rules 14a-6(i)(1) and 0-11. - 1.
-Title of each class of securities to which transaction applies: - 2.
-Aggregate number of securities to which transaction applies: - 3.
-Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (Set forth the amount on which the filing fee is calculated and state how it was determined): - 4.
-Proposed maximum aggregate value of transaction: - 5.
-Total fee paid: - □ Fee paid previously with preliminary materials. - \Box Check box if any part of the fee is offset as provided by Exchange Act Rule 0-1 1(a)(2) and identify the filing for which the offsetting fee was paid previously.
-Identify the previous filing by registration statement number, or the Form or Schedule and the date of its filing. - 1.
-Amount Previously Paid: - 2.
-Form, Schedule or Registration Statement No.: - 3.
-Filing Party: - 4.
+Filed by the e Registrant ☑ Filed by a I Party other than the Registrant □ Chec k the a appropriate box: $\overline{\mathbf{V}}$ Prel iminary Proxy Statement Con fidential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2)) Defi nitive Proxy Statement Defi nitive Additional Materials Soli citing Material under Rule 14a-12 Actinium Pharmaceuticals, Inc. (Name of Registrant as Specified In Its Charter) (N N/A fame of Person(s) Filing Proxy Statement, if other than the Registrant) Payment of Filing Fee (Check the appropriate box): No f ee required.
+Fee computed on table below per Exchange Act Rules 14a-6(i)(1) and 0-11.
+1. Title of each class of securities to which transaction applies: 2.
+Aggregate number of securities to which transaction applies: 3.
+Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (Set forth the amount on which the filing fee is calculated and state how it was determined): 4.
+Proposed maximum aggregate value of transaction: 5.
+Total fee paid: Fee paid previously with preliminary materials. ck box if any part of the fee is offset as provided by Exchange Act Rule 0-1 1(a)(2) and identify the filing for which the offsetting was paid previously.
+Identify the previous filing by registration statement number, or the Form or Schedule and the date of its g.
+1. Amount Previously Paid: 2.
+Form, Schedule or Registration Statement No.: 3.
+Filing Party: 4.
 Date Filed:

-November [], 2013
+November [ ], 2013